youyanggu/covid19_projections/estimating-true-infections.md

 ![True Infections States](/assets/images/estimate_true_infections_states.png)

-We then take the sum of the infections estimates for all 50 states and territories to get the nationwide daily new infections (orange line):
+We then take the sum of the infections estimates for all 50 states and territories to get the nationwide daily new infections (orange line).
+Note that it closely aligns with the graph generated using the US nationwide data.

 ![True Infections Plot 2](/assets/images/estimate_true_infections_2.png)